shaneholloman/claude-superpowers/workflows/ralph-loop/PROMPT_TEMPLATE.md

 - Explore: [What to examine]
 - Plan: [How to approach]
 - Code: [What to implement]
-- Commit: Add git commands to GIT_COMMANDS.md
+- Commit: APPEND git commands to GIT_COMMANDS.md under "## Iteration N" header

+**GIT_COMMANDS.md Rules:**
+- Read existing GIT_COMMANDS.md first
+- Add new section: `## Iteration N - [timestamp]`
+- APPEND new commands below that header
+- NEVER delete or overwrite previous iteration commands
+- ALL commit messages MUST be 3 words or less

 After each fix:
 1. Update PROGRESS.md with what was done